credativ/pg_snakeoil/README.md

 PostgreSQL in a way that does not interfere with the proper function of PostgreSQL and does not cause collateral damage or unneccesary downtimes.

+## Usage

+### SQL Functions

+pg_snakeoil provides SQL functions to scan given data for viruses, ether manually or automated by e.g. triggers.
+The following functions are implemented.

+#### pg_snakeoil_find_virus (text) RETURNS bool

+Returns true if the given data matches a signature in the virus database.
+Will only show the virus name as a notice.

+#### pg_snakeoil_virus_name (text) RETURNS text

+Returns virus name if the given data matches a signature in the virus database, empty string otherwise.

+### On Access (INSERT/UPDATE) scanning

+Check data before it is accepted and stored into the Database.
+Action on positive finding is customizable

+### Scan via pg_logical

 This is facilitated by using pg_receivelogical to acquire the data entering the server instead of file system access, allowing offloading